j-vinnal/Salon-X/README.md

 ## Project Overview

-SalonX is a beauty services management and booking platform that uses Next.js for the frontend and .NET for the backend (link placeholder).
+SalonX is a beauty services management and booking platform that uses Next.js for the frontend and .NET for the backend.
+The backend project can be found at [https://github.com/j-vinnal/Salon-X-API/](https://github.com/j-vinnal/Salon-X-API/).
 The public view is hosted on Azure at [https://salonx-nextjs.azurewebsites.net/signin](https://salonx-nextjs.azurewebsites.net/signin).

 ### Technologies